-This chapter describes how to tune your operating system.
+This chapter describes how to tune your operating system for WebLogic Server 10.3.6.
 Proper OS tuning improves system performance by preventing the occurrence of error conditions.
 Operating system error conditions always degrade performance.
 Typically most error conditions are TCP tuning parameter related and are caused by the operating system's failure to release old sockets from a

 close_wait call.
 Common errors are "